mangeshdikshit/Akshara-Internship-Project/readme.md

 # Auto Question Generation For Summation

-A comprehensive Python-based educational tool that generates mathematical questions and problems across various topics in calculus, series, and mathematical analysis.
+A comprehensive Python-based educational tool that generates mathematical questions and problems across various topics in Summation.
 This project is designed to help students and educators create practice problems with varying difficulty levels.

 ## 🎯 Project Overview